-Since its inception in 1994, the Campbell River Friendship Quilters’ Guild has grown from 23 members to a healthy 75 members in 2006.
+Since its inception in 1994, the Campbell River Friendship Quilters Guild has grown from 23 members to a current membership of 65 (and counting).
 As the name implies, the founding members envisioned a group built on friendship as well as on a love of quilting.
 The carefully chosen name remains true to the hope and vision of these original quilters.

 Education has been a priority for the guild, hosting many workshops with talented instructors from many corners of the world.